Lower Localization costs

 And they add up.
 The Spanish spoken in Madrid differs significantly from that spoken in a market in Mexico City.
 The everyday languages of the Middle East are a long way from Modern Standard Arabic.
 And quite a few global languages, like the official Bahasas of Malaysia and Indonesia, feel a bit “colorless” on the page compared to the everyday colloquials used by actual people across the region.

-How to keep your translation costs low
+How to lower translation costs for your next project

 Quick wins